Centenary Pool Complex: History

 Birrell had a talent for exploring new and exciting architectural trends, and of translating these to the Brisbane context.
 This is demonstrated in the design of the Centenary Pool Complex, which is unlike any of Birrell's other work, and is not in the mainstream of modern international style architecture that was being practised in Australia in the 1950s.
-It is more closely related to the work of Oscar Niemeyer, (one of the principal designers of Brazil's new capital, Brasilia, in the 1950s and 1960s.
+It is more closely related to the work of Oscar Niemeyer, (one of the principal designers of Brazil's new capital, Brasília, in the 1950s and 1960s.
 Like Niemeyer, Birrell attempted to create in the Centenary Pool design a work of art rather than a purely functionalist structure.

 Like many architects of the 1950s, Birrell experimented with using familiar materials and technology in unfamiliar ways.
 The most innovative use of material in the Centenary Pool complex was in the structural steel in the restaurant and diving tower.
 Birrell utilised the skills of Brisbane shipbuilders Evans Deakin and Company to shape the top and bottom beams of the restaurant, and of local steel fabricators Sargeants to bend the steel core of the diving tower.

 The complex was designed to fit into the slope of the hill overlooking Victoria Park, and little excavation was required.
 On technical aspects of the pool's construction, such as the size and positioning of the filtration equipment, Birrell worked closely with the Brisbane City Council's Chief Health Officer, James Douglas Mabbett.

 Underwater floodlighting and observation windows were included in the design, to permit coaches to view their pupils in action from below the surface.
 These features were highlighted at the official opening of the pool on the evening of 25 November 1959, when the Governor of Queensland, Sir Henry Abel Smith, was treated to an underwater diving display, viewed through the observation window to the diving pool.

 The initial design of the complex included a landscaped entrance road and carpark to the south of the pool.
 Queensland subtropical landscape designer Harry Oakman, who was then manager of the BCC's Parks Department, is understood to have been responsible for the landscape design.

 In 1960 the Centenary Pool complex was selected by the editors of the Melbourne publication Architecture and Arts as one of the top ten buildings in Australia.
 It was also the sole Queensland entry in the 1961 publication New Buildings in the Commonwealth, Australian material for which was compiled by Robin Boyd.